Sanaxen/predictive_maintenance/README.md

 **fitting_solver**="auto" or "exp" or "Gompertz"

-Even if **fitting_solver** is not set to automatic, the linear model is automatically and dynamically selected if the linear model is a better fit.
+If the specified model cannot be applied, a linear model is automatically and dynamically selected, but if b < 0, no linear model is selected.
+ In that case, only a time series forecasting model such as arima is applied.
+Since time-series forecasting models such as arima are always calculated at the same time for reference purposes, there is no need to specify the application of time-series forecasting models.
-Therefore, a linear model cannot be specified for **fitting_solver**
+Therefore, a linear model cannot be specified for fitting_solver.

 ---
 #### Exponential Degradation Mode